Programming & Software Development Consultation Services

 - Retrieving data from websites and APIs

 - Databases (e.g., table design, querying, optimizing, loading)

 - Data visualization

-The GW Libraries are proud to announce a new service to support digital scholarship at GW: Programming & Software Development Consultation Services.
-Assistance is available from software developers to GW students, faculty, and staff who are working on an academic or scholarly inquiry which requires coding.
+The GW Libraries are proud to provide Programming & Software Development Consultation Services to support digital scholarship at GW.
+This service provides assistance from software developers for GW students, faculty, and staff who are working on an academic or scholarly inquiry which requires coding.